aaoafk/mta-open-data-challenge-2024/mta-open-data-challenge-2024/README.md

-# Mta Open Data Challenge 2024
+# MTA Open Data Challenge 2024

 This is an [Observable Framework](https://observablehq.com/framework) app.
 To start the local preview server, run: